What is a Contactless Credit Card?

 What is a contactless Discover card?

 Discover began rolling out contactless credit cards in the fall of 2019.
-Now, you can tap any Discover card with the contactless symbol at participating terminals for a quick check out.
-While this is an option for many cards across its product line, contactless cards are not available for every type Discover credit card.
+Now, you can tap any Discover card with the contactless symbol at participating terminals for a quick checkout.
+While this is an option for many cards across its product line, contactless cards are not available for all Discover credit cards.

 As contactless technology has become mainstream, more credit card issuers are automatically sending out cards with an option for contactless payment.
 If you haven’t received one yet, reach out to your credit card issuer to ask about options, and see if it’s possible to get a new card with contactless technology.